Gwgjnr/tictactoeproject/README.md

   - Python is used as the main programming language to creat this project.
 * Colorama
   - Provides a cross-platform API to print colored terminal text from Python applications.
+* Heroku
+  - Heroku is a platform that enables developers to build, run, and operate applications entirely in the cloud.

 ## Testing

 I have tested the code by doing the following: